ugo-nama-kun/smoothsoftmax/README.md

 The key insight is that the geometric constraint can be represented by the convolution with a fixed filter before inputting into the softmax operation.

-This sample code includes the example implementation to adding that constraint into the softmax.
+This sample code includes the example implementation to adding that topological constraint into the softmax.

 Maybe some related architectue exists, but I'll put this insight here for future use.